 Reset a lost hotmail password

-Edited by Fabian John Andan, Lynn, Anonymous, Christine dela Cruz and 1 other
+Edited by Fabian John Andan, Lynn, Christine dela Cruz, Julia Moliere and 3 others

-If you forgot your Hotmail password, or you want to change your password on your Hotmail account, follow these steps on how to change/reset your Hotmail password.
+If you've forgotten your Hotmail password, or you want to change the password on your Hotmail account, follow these steps to change/reset your Hotmail password.

 Tips Tricks & Warnings

-- If you weren't able to receive the reset link, do the steps again.
+- If you weren't able to receive the reset link, repeat the steps.

 - Simply follow the pictures above.